Tokhalyan/Horiseon/README.md

 * Fixed anchor elements to make site navigation with links work properly
 * Changed all possible elements with proper ones to make the code semantic
 * Made CSS shorter and well readable
+* anchor element added to the logo, directing to the home page

 ## Contribution
 Made with &#10084; by Shahen Tokhalyan